kdingin/kdingin/README.md

 ### Hi!
 Welcome to my Github Profile 👋
-I'm Fatih Küçükdingin, a backend developer driven by a passion for technology and constant improvement.
-Let's shape the future through code!
+I'm Fatih Küçükdingin, a Backend Developer.
+I take pleasure in working in this field and constantly striving for improvement.
+I'm always ready for collaboration and coding together.

 <!--